-In FY2014, the IBHE will continue to contract with an external program evaluator (a statutory mandate) to monitor and provide technical assistance to consortia to improve program outcomes along with administration of the program.
+In Fiscal Year 2015, the IBHE will continue to contract with an external program evaluator (a statutory mandate) to monitor and provide technical assistance to consortia to improve program outcomes along with administration of the program.
 In addition, the evaluator will work with IBHE staff to coordinate an annual statewide meeting of all consortia.
-Consortia and GYO teacher candidates will be surveyed.
-The results of these surveys will help guide IBHE staff policy changes and improvements to the GYO program for FY2014.
 An annual statewide learning network meeting will be held to improve program outcomes.